The link with Sage sits in each sales channel integration you have created in the software. Before linking Sage with Tradebox you will need to:

 This option appears in Amazon and eBay channels, where Tradebox can pick up the fees and account for them in Sage.
 You are able to choose which nominal code, bank account, and department (optional) you want them to be posted into, and with what tax code.
 See our fees guide for more information.

 This option only appears in an eBay channel.
-Paypal fees can be downloaded and accounted for in Sage by Tradebox.
+Ebay order fees can be downloaded and accounted for in Sage by Tradebox.
 You can choose which nominal code, bank account, and department you want them to be posted into, and with what tax code.
-You can also choose whether you want the fees to be posted as a summary of the selected fees, or each individual fee to be posted as a separate transaction.
 See our fees guide for more information.